 If you are thinking about redesigning your office space, it is a good idea to ask for input from those who work there!
 There are bound to be some differing opinions, but there is always a middle ground that can be found.
 The atmosphere of an office can have a huge impact on creativity so your staff need to feel comfortable in their surroundings.

-Some people work well in a quiet environment, while others may need the stimulation from a busy open space to open up the creative side of their mind.
+Some people work well in a quiet environment, while others may need the stimulation from a busy open space to open up the creative side of their minds.
 This is the main reason why coworking spaces are becoming more and more popular.
-They provide a balance between coworking areas, private offices and also meeting rooms for those more important discussions.
+They provide a balance between coworking areas, private offices and also a meeting room for those more important discussions.

 If you are stuck between revamping your office space and looking for an alternative space to help improve the creativity and productivity of your team, why not book a tour of McCue House today so you can see our facilities for yourself.